DoDAO-io/dodao-defi-course/contribute/README.md

     - "value-types"
     - "reference-types"
     - "mapping-type"
-  details: | # Here we share in our own words what this video is all about
+  details: | # Here we share in our own words what this video or article is all about
     In this video we're looking at the data types available in Solidity.
     This video explains about the use of -
     * Value Types - Integers , Booleans etc